 We can actually answer that last question right here — get a glimpse into what its like to be living in Ukraine.

+The main pull of this city, Stara Fortetsya (the pretty fortress and castle) is the place to be.
 This structure has been shaped by hundreds and hundreds of years but also by quite the smattering of cultures.
-For about a thousand years, Kamianets-Podilskyi was at the center of a huge trade route, meaning it was a pretty hot commodity — everyone wanted it.
+For about a thousand years, Stara Fortetsya was at the center of a huge trade route, meaning it was a pretty hot commodity — everyone wanted it.
 It passed from Ukrainians to the Polish then onto the Turkish, then on to the Russian Empire, with each conquering culture adding on more and more towers, bridges and fortifications (oh, and dungeons).
 At one point, it was even turned into a mosque; if you look closely, you can spot a minaret.

 If you want to feel like you’ve stepped back into medieval history, Kamianets-Podilskyi is where you should head.